OperationSpark/line-crawler/README.md

 And, you can see that we've also instantiated our view object onto which we can add children display objects - we'll do this in all our motion poem projects.

-But have, we've added for you some constants:
+We have also added for you some constants:

 ````javascript
 const ACROSS = 'across';